 CBD Pet Products

 Our Companion CBD Products are intended for consumption by pets.
 We offer our Companion CBD products in both oil and soft gel form to meet your pet’s needs.
 For our Companion oil, you can apply the oil directly inside your pet’s mouth or mix it into food.
 For more finicky pets who dislike the taste or consistency of oil, we also offer Companion CBD capsules in both 5 mg and 15 mg serving sizes.
 These can also be given directly to your pet or added to their food.

 Read more about how to introduce CBD to your pet.

-The recommended serving size is 15 drops, which equates to about 0.5 mL and includes 4.2+ mg of cannabinoids in Bluebird’s regular strength oils (or 15+ mg in our concentrated oils).
-You can take one to five servings by mouth up to twice a day – many of our customers like to take it once in the morning and once in the evening.
+The recommended serving size is 15 drops, which equates to about 0.5 mL and includes 4.2 mg of CBD in Bluebird’s regular strength oils (or 15 mg of CBD in our concentrated oils).
+You can take one serving by mouth up to 10 times a day.

 However, we always encourage experimentation to find what works best for you.
 Consistency is key, so no matter what serving size works best for you, we recommend taking it every single day at approximately the same time.